awsdocs/aws-systems-manager-user-guide/doc_source/application-manager-working-runbooks.md

-# Working with runbooks<a name="application-manager-working-runbooks"></a>
+# Working with runbooks for applications<a name="application-manager-working-runbooks"></a>

 You can remediate issues with AWS resources from Application Manager, a capability of AWS Systems Manager, by using Systems Manager Automation runbooks\.
-When you choose **Start runbook** from an Application Manager application, the system displays a filtered list of runbooks based on the type of resources in your application\.
+When you choose **Start runbook** from an Application Manager application or cluster, the system displays a filtered list of runbooks based on the type of resources in your application or cluster\.
 When you choose the runbook you want to start, Systems Manager opens the **Execute automation document** page\.

 **Before you begin**
 Before you start a runbook from Application Manager, do the following: